vtex-apps/checkout-profile/docs/README.md

 # Checkout Profile

+⚠️ **This is an ongoing, unsupported, unfinished and undocumented project.
+We do not guarantee any results after installation.** ⚠️

 This app contains a Profile Form, and a Profile Preview component, used in the checkout to update the information inside the `orderForm`.